EveHaddox/elib_v3/README.md

 # elib_v3

-> A lightweight library for Garry’s Mod addons, free to use under a non-commercial license.
+> A lightweight library for Garry’s Mod addons, with modern ui and a in-game config menu.

 ## 🚀 Features